 Since the global extinction of the species in the wild in 1972, the Arabian Oryx has been reintroduced within a specially designated area in Oman’s Al Wusta region.
 The Al Wusta Wildlife Reserve is currently the only wild breeding site for the species in Arabia.

 Close to the town of Filim, the Sugar Dunes of Al Khaluf truly live up to their name, with a vast expanse of white sand dunes stretching all the way to the coast.
 A 4WD vehicle is required to explore this area, and it is recommended to use the services of a guide.

 Umm Al Samim – Rub Al Khali (The Empty Quarter)

 Located on the eastern edge of the Rub Al Khali desert, Umm Al Samim is a stretch of saltmarsh that has been seen by few.
-The solid-looking crust can be deceiving, underneath lays quicksand, so visitors are best off travelling with a guide.
+The solid-looking crust can be deceiving because beneath lies quicksand, so visitors are better off travelling with a guide.